AMELIA JEAN O'LEARY (she/they/yinarr)

 Dance Artist | Storyteller | Director | Choreographer

-O’Leary’s multidisciplinary practice is rooted in the spiritual and human experience.
-Her work explores complexity, resilience, and poetic expression—manifesting in dance, choreography, dramaturgy, writing, film, sound design, and directing.
-She draws from a rich cultural heritage and lived experience to tell stories that are deeply personal yet universally resonant.
-Her works are coded, layered, and intuitively driven by her connection to self, spirit, and community.
+O’Leary’s multidisciplinary practice is rooted in the spiritual and human experience, exploring complexity, resilience, and poetic expression through dance, choreography, dramaturgy, writing, film, sound design, and directing.
+Drawing from her cultural heritage and lived experience, she creates works that are deeply personal yet universally resonant—layered, coded, and guided by her connection to self, spirit, and community.

-Since graduating with a Bachelor of Fine Arts (Dance) from the Victorian College of the Arts in 2021, O’Leary has rapidly become a compelling voice in contemporary dance and performance.
-She debuted her first full-length solo work Yinarr at Adelaide Fringe and Dancehouse in 2022.
-That same year, she performed in Collision by Jo Lloyd at Junction Arts Festival and Garabari by Joel Bray at Arts House.
+Since graduating with a Bachelor of Fine Arts (Dance) from the Victorian College of the Arts in 2021, O’Leary has rapidly emerged as a compelling voice in contemporary dance and performance.
+She debuted her first full-length solo, Yinarr, at Adelaide Fringe and Dancehouse in 2022, and performed in Collision by Jo Lloyd and Garabari by Joel Bray the same year.

-In 2023, O’Leary presented her second major work A Certain Mumble with Darebin Arts Speakeasy as part of FRAME: A Biennial of Dance.
-Later that year, she premiered STAUNCH ASF at Melbourne Fringe (Deadly Fringe program), winning Best Emerging Indigenous Artist and receiving a Green Room Award nomination in 2024.
+In 2023, she presented A Certain Mumble with Darebin Arts Speakeasy as part of FRAME: A Biennial of Dance, and premiered STAUNCH ASF at Melbourne Fringe, winning Best Emerging Indigenous Artist and receiving a Green Room Award nomination.

 Stay connected: @ameliaa.jeann